mnbf9rca/super_simple_tfl_status/readme.md

 ## Overview

 Get real-time TfL (Transport for London) service status in a straightforward and minimalist design.
 No more fumbling through apps or web pages to know if your line is running smoothly.
-Built with pure JavaScript, and calling the [TfL API](https://api-portal.tfl.gov.uk/api-details#api=Line&operation=Line_StatusByModeByPathModesQueryDetailQuerySeverityLevel) directly, this lightweight tool can be easily integrated into your workflow or dashboard.
+Built with pure JavaScript (ok, a tiny bit of CSS to allow the new [Overground line colours](https://madeby.tfl.gov.uk/2024/02/15/overground_line_names/) to be striped), and calling the [TfL API](https://api-portal.tfl.gov.uk/api-details#api=Line&operation=Line_StatusByModeByPathModesQueryDetailQuerySeverityLevel) directly, this lightweight tool can be easily integrated into your workflow or dashboard.

 ![TfL Status Example with and without names](img/browsers.png)